 Active alarms will cause the “Alarms” button in footer of the display to show the number of current alarms and flash the text.
 Selecting this button will navigate to the Alarms screen (Pg.
 40) that displays the current alarms with their associated date/time stamp, alarm code, description, and action taken.
-By default, alarms for all the connected modules are shown, but can be sorted by module by selecting the “View Module:” drop-down box in the top center of the screen.

 Selecting the “View” button of the associated active alarm navigates to the View Alarm screen (Pg.
 41).
-This screen displays the alarm in additional detail and provides the option to disable the alarm by pressing the “Reset Alarm” button or examine the configuration of the alarm by selecting the “Go To Setup” button.
+This screen displays the alarm in additional detail and provides the option to clear the alarm by pressing the “Reset Alarm” button or examine the configuration of the alarm by selecting the “Go To Setup” button.
 This screen also has a “Sensor Snapshot” button to see a snapshot of the sensors for the given module at the time the alarm occurred.

 If an alarm covers a single sensor value high or low trigger, selecting "View" will go to a graph showing the value of that sensor for the minute before the alarm.